 At the Australian Consulate-General in Noumea, applications are accepted on appointment only.
 The Passport section of the Australian Consulate-General in Noumea is open to the public, Monday to Friday from 9am to 4pm (except public holidays), for information.

-For further information please consult the passport website.
+For further information please consult the Australian passport website.

 Please contact us on +687 27 01 20 or by email at [email protected] to make an appointment.